ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 Finally, the CSV dataset obtained was transformed into a RDF dataset through an XSLT script.
 For each school an RDF description was created where the column headings of the CSV input dataset were converted to RDF properties.
 The RDF dataset obtained makes use of different ontologies, such as [DCMI Metadata Terms](http://dublincore.org/documents/dcmi-terms/), [Dublin Core Metadata Element Set](http://www.dublincore.org/documents/dces/), [GeoNames](https://www.geonames.org/), [FOAF](http://xmlns.com/foaf/spec/), [Cultural-ON (Cultural ONtology)](http://dati.beniculturali.it/lodview/cis/.html).

-### D6 Dataset Revision
+### D6 (Revision)

 Dataset: https://github.com/sebucci/sebucci.github.io/blob/master/dataset/culturalinstituterevised.csv
 Metadata: https://github.com/sebucci/sebucci.github.io/blob/master/metadati/metadata.ttl

-We decided to make a revision on D3, that includes a correction on some UTF-8 characters that got encoded wrong and also an update on Sardinia's Provinces (problem discussed [below]().
+We decided to make a revision on D3, that includes a correction on some UTF-8 characters that got encoded wrong and also an update on Sardinia's Provinces (problem discussed [below](https://github.com/sebucci/sebucci.github.io/blob/master/readme.md#41-information-quality).
 Moreover, we took out some elements of the original dataset that we didn't need for the visualization.

 ## 4. Datasets analysis